About the Journal

 • MS Word (97) or higher (recommended) either as standard DOCUMENT (.doc, .docx) or RICH TEXT FORMAT (.rtf)

 • TeX, LaTeX, AMSTeX, AMSLaTeX.
-All submissions to the AME must be made electronically via Editorial Manager – an online submission and peer review system at http://ame.edmgr.com/.
+All submissions to the AME must be made electronically via Editorial System – an online submission and peer review system at https://www.editorialsystem.com/ame.
 First-time users must create an Author’s account to obtain a user ID and password required to enter the system.
 All manuscripts receive individual identification codes that should be used in any correspondence with regard to the publication process.
-For the authors already registered in Editorial Manager it is enough to enter their username and password to log in as an author (‘Author Login’ button).
-Please note that after uploading the manuscript using Editorial Manager it is automatically formatted as PDF file.
+For the authors already registered in Editorial System it is enough to enter their username and password to log in as an author (‘Author Login’ button).
+Please note that Authors should upload the manuscript using Editorial System as PDF file.

 All authors of the manuscript are responsible for its content; they must have agreed to its publication and have given the corresponding author the authority to act on their behalf in all matters pertaining to publication.
 The corresponding author is responsible for informing the co-authors of the manuscript status throughout the submission, review, and production process.